Cast / Characters

 The Mythology Sirens are shape-shifting creatures who exert enormous pressures on Zelma to conform to traditional social standards of femininity.
 To make their directives more appealing they sing in 3-part harmony.

 To play the Sirens we cast the Latvian singing group Trio Limonāde.
 Iluta Alsberga, Ieva Katkovska and Kristīne Pastare started singing together in 2009 and have performed as the Trio ever since, collaborating with the best known musicians in Latvia.

 Composer Kristian Sensini’s harmonies for the 23 Siren songs are difficult, but hauntingly beautiful as sung by Limonāde.

 Sergei is Zelma's first husband.
 In the face of overwhelming feelings of love along with his newly realized mortality, Sergei constructs his own special worldview that puts his marriage with Zelma in jeopardy.

 Cameron Monaghan has stared as Ian Gallagher in 11 seasons of Shameless on Showtime.
 His many other TV and film roles include the series Gotham on Fox.

 Matthew Modine as Bo

-Matthew Modine has made almost 80 feature films and TV series including Full Metal Jacket, Birdy and season one of Stranger Things.
-He and his producing partner Adam Rackoff are the Executive Producers of My Love Affair With Marriage.
+Matthew Modine has starred in almost 80 feature films and TV series.
+He is well remembered for playing the title character in Birdy, and for his iconic role as Private Joker in Stanley Kubrick's Full Metal Jacket.
+He and his producing partner Adam Rackoff are Executive Producers of My Love Affair With Marriage.